 }

-Notice that, within the class RollOverCounter, we have supplied new versions of the methods increment() and decrement(), rather than inheriting those methods from its parent, ResetableCounter (which itself inherited them from its parent, Counter).
-That is, RolloverCounter overrides its parent's methods increment() and decrement().
-Note, however, as this example illustrates, that an overriding method in a subclass may invoke the method it overrides by inserting "super." before its name.
-It is common for an overridden method to be invoked within the method that overrides it; this makes sense, because often the overriding method carries out the same actions, plus possibly more, as the overridden method.
+As this example illustrates, an overriding method in a subclass may invoke the method it overrides by inserting "super." before its name.
+It is not uncommon for an overridden method to be invoked within the method that overrides it; this makes sense, because often the overriding method carries out the same actions as the overridden method, plus additional actions.
+Here, the overriding method needs to do exactly what the overridden method does, except in some circumstances.

-All three kinds of counters that were just mentioned ---rollover, stopping, and warning counters--- are similar; hence, rather than making the three corresponding classes be virtual copies of one another, we "factor out" their commonality and make an abstract class from which all three can be derived via extension.
+All three kinds of counters that were just mentioned —rollover, stopping, and warning counters— are similar; hence, rather than making the three corresponding classes be virtual copies of one another, we "factor out" their commonality and make an abstract class from which all three can be derived via extension.
 Because what is common about these three kinds of counters is that their values are bounded from below and above, we call this new class BoundedCounter:

 public abstract class BoundedCounter extends ResetableCounter {